Predictive policing: Iraq

+At the conclusion of intense combat operations in April 2003, Improvised Explosive Devices (IEDs) were dispersed throughout Iraq's streets.
+These devices were deployed to monitor and counteract U.S. military activities using predictive policing tactics.
+However, the extensive areas covered by these IEDs made it impractical for Iraqi forces to respond to every American presence within the region.
+This challenge led to the concept of Actionable Hot Spots—zones experiencing high levels of activity yet too vast for effective control.
+This situation presented difficulties for the Iraqi military in selecting optimal locations for surveillance, sniper placements, and route patrols along areas monitored by IEDs.

 China

-The roots of predictive policing can be traced to the policy approach of social governance, in which leader of the Chinese Communist Party Xi Jinping announced at a security conference in 2016 is the Chinese regime’s agenda to promote a harmonious and prosperous country through an extensive use of information systems.
+The roots of predictive policing can be traced to the policy approach of social governance, in which leader of the Chinese Communist Party Xi Jinping announced at a security conference in 2016 is the Chinese regime's agenda to promote a harmonious and prosperous country through an extensive use of information systems.
 A common instance of social governance is the development of the social credit system, where big data is used to digitize identities and quantify trustworthiness.
 There is no other comparably comprehensive and institutionalized system of citizen assessment in the West.

-The increase in collecting and assessing aggregate public and private information by China’s police force to analyze past crime and forecast future criminal activity is part of the government’s mission to promote social stability by converting intelligence-led policing (i.e. effectively using information) into informatization (i.e. using information technologies) of policing.
-The increase in employment of big data through the police geographical information system (PGIS) is within China’s promise to better coordinate information resources across departments and regions to transform analysis of past crime patterns and trends into automated prevention and suppression of crime.
+The increase in collecting and assessing aggregate public and private information by China's police force to analyze past crime and forecast future criminal activity is part of the government's mission to promote social stability by converting intelligence-led policing (i.e. effectively using information) into informatization (i.e. using information technologies) of policing.
+The increase in employment of big data through the police geographical information system (PGIS) is within China's promise to better coordinate information resources across departments and regions to transform analysis of past crime patterns and trends into automated prevention and suppression of crime.
 PGIS was first introduced in 1970s and was originally used for internal government management and research institutions for city surveying and planning.
 Since the mid-1990s PGIS has been introduced into the Chinese public security industry to empower law enforcement by promoting police collaboration and resource sharing.
 The current applications of PGIS are still contained within the stages of public map services, spatial queries, and hot spot mapping.
 Its application in crime trajectory analysis and prediction is still in the exploratory stage; however, the promotion of informatization of policing has encouraged cloud-based upgrades to PGIS design, fusion of multi-source spatiotemporal data, and developments to police spatiotemporal big data analysis and visualization.